Hybrid High-Order formulations with turbulence modelling capabilities for incompressible flow problems: Numerical validation

 In Figure~\ref{fig:double_shear_layer_convergence_cost}, the relative kinetic energy error is plotted against the mesh spacing or the total number degrees of freedom (DOFs).
 As expected, finer meshes and higher polynomial degrees result in lower numerical dissipation.
 Moreover, increasing the polynomial degree systematically enhances the rate of error reduction with respect to the number of DOFs.

 Table~\ref{tab:DSL_convercgence_rates} reports the relative kinetic energy error along with its rate of convergence for all grids and polynomial degrees combinations.
-We remark that the asymptotic $k+1$ convergence rates are not fully achieved, regardless of the polynomial degree $k$ in the HHO formulation.
+We remark that the asymptotic $k+3/2$ convergence rates are not fully achieved for $k=2,3,4$, only the $k=1$ HHO formulation shows the tendency to reach the expected rate of error reduction on the finest grids of the mesh sequence.

 It is quite evident that more pronounced discrepancies are observed for higher polynomial degrees.
 Moreover, when the kinetic energy error is higher than $10^{-4}$, the rate of error reduction does not exceed the second order, regardless of the polynomial degree.

 In the present numerical investigation, we were able to certify that the temporal discretization error has a negligible impact on the kinetic energy error, see Table~\ref{tab:DSL_adapt_tolerance}.
 Accordingly, we wonder whether the difficulties in reaching the asymptotic convergence rates at the higher polynomial degrees indicate a lack of regularity of the numerical solution or whether the achievement of satisfactory asymptotic convergence rates requires finer meshes.
 The vorticity field depicted in Figure~\ref{fig:double_shear_layer_vorticity} shows that extremely high spatial accuracy is required to precisely capture the evolution of the flow field.
 Notice, in particular, that the two shear layers evolve into structures that are much smaller than the mesh spacing, even on the finest grid of the mesh sequence.